English Department Faculty Update Statement of Principles – January 15, 2025

 We join together in opposition to those who would ignore, reject, or recast as debatable the principles of equality and justice that are the foundation of our work as educators.

-The climate for these acts has been substantively shaped by a rhetoric of divisive bigotry that has come to dominate our political discourse, even at the highest levels of our government.
+The climate for these acts has been substantively shaped by a rhetoric of divisive bigotry that has come to dominate our political discourse, even at the highest levels of government.
+This rhetoric has been institutionalized in legal statutes and public policies that affect our community directly.
 As teachers of English we know that words are powerful.
 We reject the language of division and affirm publicly our shared commitment to justice.

 To our students: we stand in solidarity with you.
 We acknowledge your fears and affirm your right to pursue knowledge regardless of your identity or origin.
 Our task is to support, to encourage, and to challenge all of you.
 We commit to that task now and always.